wellyshen/react-cool-starter/README.md

 * [ ] Dynamic routing & async reducer - Loading a route and its redux store only when need.
 * [ ] Upgrade to [Babel 7](https://babeljs.io/blog/2017/03/01/upgrade-to-babel-7) as soon as the stable version released.
+* [ ] Upgrade to [Webpack 4](https://github.com/webpack/webpack/milestone/15) as soon as the stable version released.